liempo/instasend/README.md

  - `ui/` - All Flutter screens, widgets, and other UI related.
  - `utils/` - Themes, static function, constant variables and other helper clases.

-### Notes
- - I broke some MVVM rule here where the Views should not directly interact with the Models.
-I did so by requiring to pass a model to some deeply-nested widget to read data.
-To be fair Flutter makes it hard to implement MVVM stuff.